Hidlden/LethalFuzz/README.md

 - LethalFuzz_Cruiser_Audio: Replacement audio for the Company Cruiser.
 Curated and created for the Lethal Fuzz crew.
 - FacilityMeltdown: Maybe taking the apparatus out isn't such a great idea.
 - LethalEscape: A mod that aims to allow almost every inside creature to escape to the outside so that nowhere is safe!.
-- Backrooms: Explore the Backrooms, a surreal labyrinth in this mod.
-Navigate endless, eerie spaces, and uncover mysteries.

 ## adhoc/Libs